Explore the Levels of Change Management

 • Foster culture embracing both brick-and-mortar and digital

-To make National Retail a leader in in-store and online shopping, apply OD to craft the strategy and change the company culture while using CM to implement these plans through clear communication and training.
+To make the retailer a leader in in-store and online shopping, they applied OD to craft the strategy and change the company culture while using change management to implement these plans through clear communication and training.

 This teamwork ensures that changes are well-designed and well-done, making transitions smooth for everyone involved.